ruslandoga/pitch2/pitch.md

 ![bg right:40% contain](./img/ios-shibuya-departures-detailed-past.PNG)

-If GTFS-RT reports that the train is running late Google Maps clearly shows that in the UI.
+If the vehicle is late, GTFS-RT reports the delay.
+Google Maps clearly shows this in the user interface.

 ---